kbroman/dataorg/pages/rectangle.md

 format can simplify later analysis.
 But the rectangular aspect is the most important part.

-Another issue I see is the use of two rows of header names, often with blank cells or merged cells, like this:
+Another issue I see is the use of two rows of header names, like this:

 ![plot of chunk bad_example_5](Figs/no_empty_cells-bad_example_5-1.svg)

+This is the sort of situation where I'll see merged cells: merging the "`week 4`" cell with the two cells following, so that the text is centered above the three columns with "`date`", "`weight`", and "`glucose`".

 I'd prefer to have the week information within the variable name, like
 this: